-There’s more to launching a new blog than just choosing a name or a theme.
+There’s more to launching and setting up a new blog than just choosing a name or a theme.
 Starting your first blog can be frustrating and a drawn-out process, without the right plan.

 Reviewing the below steps will save you tons of mental energy and frustration while getting your new blog launched.
 You won’t have to bang your head against the computer screen over and over again as I did with launching this blog.